aws/aws-sdk-js-v3/clients/client-ec2-instance-connect/README.md

 AWS SDK for JavaScript EC2InstanceConnect Client for Node.js, Browser and React Native.

-<p>AWS EC2 Connect Service is a service that enables system administrators to publish
+<p>Amazon EC2 Instance Connect enables system administrators to publish one-time use SSH
-temporary SSH keys to their EC2 instances in order to establish connections to their instances without leaving a permanent authentication option.</p>
+public keys to EC2, providing users a simple and secure way to connect to their instances.</p>

 ## Installing